dcsil/klutch/README.md

   * We decided to use NestJS for our backend because it supports TypeScript, which makes it easier to align it with our frontend.
 Furthermore, it also provides abstraction for common Node.js frameworks (e.g., Express).
   * We also handle all third-party API calls in our backend because Google Vision and IBM Watson are not designed to be called from the client side.
 * For storage and database, we decided to use Firebase because it comes with our Google API subscription.
 Furthermore, it employs a serverless architecture that allows real-time updates and easy retrieval of data from the client side.
+* For CI, we decided to use github actions and set up a CI workflow.
+We set 2 different workflows for backend and front end.
-* Finally, we decided to host our backend on Heroku because .... *TODO*
+* Finally, we decided to host our backend on Heroku due to its ease of use and to benefit from the loggin add-ons (Sentry, LogDNA)

+## Resources
+We kept track of resources that helped us in this [document](https://docs.google.com/document/d/1Wfcz8Ou_f0aBuoziMjZjy_4KWuOTrKi3NVA5W0c0t84/edit?usp=sharing)

 ## Authors